 One key supplement

-So, pick two of your favourites out of this list and drink or eat heaps of them.
-Omega 3 Fish Oil might take a few months to show their true potential so be patient with this one!
-I am keen to try Boswellia so so I shall be your guinea pig on that one for you and let you know how I go!
+So, pick two of your favourite anti-inflammatory foods, herbs or drinks out of this list and drink or eat heaps of them.
+Omega 3 Fish Oil might take a few months to show its true potential so be patient with this one!
+I am keen to try Boswellia, so I shall be your guinea pig on that one for you and let you know how I go!

 Are there any you know of that I haven’t mentioned?
 Feel free to share….